BeckyRandall/mama-collective/README.md

 ## Making a Local Clone ##
 1. Log in to GitHub and find the GitHub Repository titled "Mama Collective".

-2. Click the "Clone or download" button.
+2. Click the "Clone or Download" button.

 # Credits #